Auction Terms Glossary

 Selling the property without warranties as to the condition and/or the fitness of the property for a particular use.
 Buyers are solely responsible for examining and judging the property for their own protection.
 Otherwise known as “As Is, Where Is” and “In its Present Condition.”

-The podium or raised platform where the auctioneer stands while conducting the auction.
-“Placing (an item) on the auction block” means to sell something at auction.
+The physical podium or platform where the auctioneer stands while conducting the auction.
+In an online auction, the podium is virtual.

 An auction in which the seller or his agent reserves the right to accept or decline any and all bids.
 A minimum acceptable price may or may not be disclosed and the seller reserves the right to accept or decline any bid within a specified time.